 Here's a printer-friendly PDF of Cooking Basic Beans in The Rancho Gordo Manner

 Sauté half of a chopped onion in about one tablespoon of fat (oil, lard, bacon fat, etc.).
 Place in a crockpot along with any other aromatics you'd like (such as Mexican oregano, garlic, bay leaf), followed by beans that have been picked over and rinsed.
-Cover with water (about one part beans to three or four parts water).
+Cover with plenty of water (about one part beans to three or four parts water).
 Turn the heat to "high" and give the contents a stir.
 Do this in the morning, and your beans should be done by the afternoon.
-Cooking time will be 4-6 hours, depending on your crockpot and the variety of beans.
+Cooking time will be 4 to 6 hours, depending on your crockpot and the variety of beans.

-First consult the manufacturer's instructions for the exact method for your model.
+First, consult the manufacturer's instructions for the exact method for your model.
 Place cleaned beans in the pressure cooker and cover with three or four parts water.
-Generally, you want to cook under pressure for 20 minutes, release, and then cook open on the stovetop for another 20 minutes.
+Generally, you want to cook under pressure for 20 to 40 minutes, depending on the bean, release pressure naturally, and then cook open on the stovetop for another 20 minutes to develop the broth.

 - You can expect 1 cup of dried beans to yield about 3 cups cooked beans.
 One pound of dried beans (which is about 2 cups) will yield about 6 cups cooked beans.